polkadot-developers/polkadot-docs/polkadot-protocol/architecture/parachains/consensus.md

 ## Introduction

-Parachains are sovereign blockchains built using the Polkadot SDK.
-They operate independently yet rely on the relay chain for shared security and finality.
-At the heart of their functionality are collators, specialized nodes that gather, sequence, and maintain parachain transactions.
+Parachains are independent blockchains built with the Polkadot SDK, designed to leverage Polkadot’s relay chain for shared security and transaction finality.
+These specialized chains operate as part of Polkadot’s execution sharding model, where each parachain manages its own state and transactions while relying on the relay chain for validation and consensus.

-Collators play a pivotal role in Polkadot’s data sharding strategy, which delegates state management to parachains.
-This approach minimizes the load on relay chain validators, who focus on verifying the validity of parachain blocks rather than storing or tracking their states.
+At the core of parachain functionality are collators, specialized nodes that sequence transactions into blocks and maintain the parachain’s state.
+Collators optimize Polkadot’s architecture by offloading state management from the relay chain, allowing relay chain validators to focus solely on validating parachain blocks.

+This guide explores how parachain consensus works, including the roles of collators and validators, and the steps involved in securing parachain blocks within Polkadot’s scalable and decentralized framework.

 ## The Role of Collators